Back the the FluidProp main page>>

 Who is behind FluidProp?

-FluidProp was developed by a team of researchers of the Propulsion and Power group at Delft University of Technology and at other universities.
+FluidProp was developed by a team of researchers of the Propulsion and Power group at Delft University of Technology and it is further developed and supported by Asimptote in close cooperation with Delft University of Technology and other universities.

 The researchers behind FluidProp continually improve the software to meet the challenges of the research that is being done in their institutes.
 This means that by using FluidProp, you get access to the most up-to-date insights in thermodynamic modeling.